DTIChallenge/miccai2013/datasets.md

 ## Challenge Datasets

-The MICCAI 2013 DTI Challenge datasets consist of a series of anonymized anatomical and diffusion scans acquired on neurosurgical cases, with associated tumor and edema region segmentation.
-The datasets will be available for download to the DTI Challenge participants on the XNAT Central website.
+The MICCAI 2013 DTI Challenge datasets will consist of DWI, T1-weighted and T2-weighted anonymized scans acquired on four neurosurgical cases.
+The data will include pre-segmented tumor and edema region.

+The neurosurgical datasets will be available for download to the DTI Challenge participants on the XNAT Central website.